The Complete Guide to Red Light Therapy for Weight Loss

-Given the plethora of products and equipment available in the market today that claim, often fraudulently, to aid weight loss, it is prudent to be highly skeptical of anything that makes this claim.
-So when we say that light therapy can help improve weight loss (and even preserve/boost lean mass), what is the evidence and mechanism?
+Given the plethora of products and equipment available in the market today that claim, often falsely, to aid weight loss or fat loss, it is prudent to be highly skeptical of anything that makes this claim.
+So when we say that light therapy can help improve fat loss (and even preserve/boost lean mass), what is the evidence and mechanism?

-Light therapy, particularly natural sunlight, has always anecdotally made people feel healthier and more energetic.
+Light therapy, and even just exposure to natural sunlight, has always anecdotally made people feel healthier and more energetic.
 The wholesome benefits of light are highlighted by the fact that many pre-historic cultures worshipped the sun.

 While other agents such as thyroid hormone have a similar ATP enhancing effect, this red light driven oxidative metabolism (efficiently turning glucose into carbon dioxide) is the key principle in keeping a high metabolic rate, as opposed to the stress metabolism of cortisol, adrenaline, free fatty acids, etc.

 It has been shown scientifically for over 50 years that prolonged dieting and stress lowers the metabolic rate.
 In one controlled study, long term dieters were shown to have a stable weight on only 700 calories a day, whereas a healthy metabolic equilibrium is more like 3000 calories eaten and burned a day.

 Anyone who has been on repeated low calorie or other diets, or been through periods of stress, will have a diminished metabolic rate.
 Red and infrared light helps to work against this, providing a healthy boost to energy, and a buffer against stress.
 By using red light therapy, your body will burn more calories.